-We were somewhat surprised to see that a lack of business acumen and a weak understanding of financial indicators scored relatively low - we were not necessarily expecting that, since we often heard complained about unqualified family members serving on boards (but that might be, in the grand scheme of things, are relatively small number).
-Nevertheless: In our many interactions with non-operative family members that also serve as board members, these individuals have expressed serious self-doubts about their abilities to serve on the board, and many talked about how that leads to friction on the board and conflict among the board members.
+We were somewhat surprised to see that a lack of business acumen and a weak understanding of financial indicators scored relatively low.
+We were not necessarily expecting that, since we often heard complaints about unqualified family members serving on boards (though that might be, in the grand scheme of things, instances are relatively few).
+Nevertheless, in our many interactions with non-operative family members that also serve as board members, these individuals have expressed serious self-doubts about their abilities to serve on the board, and many talked about how that leads to friction on the board and conflict among the board members.